Future Generations University logo

 Key Highlights

-• Offers an applied master's degree for mid-career community development practitioners.
+• Offers applied master's degrees specifically for mid-career community development practitioners.

-• Connected to a global network with fieldwork spanning countries like China, Peru, India, Afghanistan, Canada, Haiti, and the United States by 2012.
+• Grew from an NGO with extensive global reach, working in countries like China, Peru, India, Afghanistan, Canada, Haiti, and the U.S. by 2012.

 Timeline